-These are among the changes to the UC sexual violence and harassment policy, which now includes rape, sexual assault, domestic violence, dating violence and stalking:• The university will provide a written explanation of available rights and procedures to victims, including options for reporting to law enforcement, securing orders of protection and accessing campus or community support services.
+These are among the changes to the UC sexual violence and harassment policy, which now includes rape, sexual assault, domestic violence, dating violence and stalking:

 The new guidelines come amid increasing criticism nationwide of how universities and colleges are handling campus sexual violence.
 Last month, 31 current and former students at UC Berkeley filed a federal complaint charging the university had mishandled sexual assault cases, creating a hostile environment for female students.